dshieble/dshieble.github.io/_posts/2022-07-04-resilient-machine-learning.md

 Unfortunately, this kind of risk mitigation is notoriously difficult in an ML system.
 Small changes to model inputs can cause large and unexpected changes to model outputs.
 Incidents that touch ML systems therefore have a larger blast radius and longer recovery times.
 This critical vulnerability has slowed the adoption of machine learning technologies in safety critical applications.

-In order for machine learning to continue to drive impact in new applications we will need to address this problem directly.

 ## The Problem